jofas/map_macro/README.md

 let x = set! { 1, 2, 3 };
 ```

-Again, nearly as neat as Dart!
+Again, nearly as neat as dart!

 The `set!` macro is as powerful as the `map!` macro: